MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

    ![Management Agents list in Synchronization Service Manager](media/03e7762f34750365e963f0b90e43717c.png)

 > [!NOTE]
 > SQL permission added is account is created for login therefore you must allow the user applying change mode permission to add account and dbo on the Synchronization Service database.

 ## Microsoft Identity Manager Service

 >[!IMPORTANT]
->Follow process in this section carefully when you convert the Microsoft Identity Manager service-related accounts to gMSA accounts.
+>Follow the instructions in this section carefully when you convert the Microsoft Identity Manager service-related accounts to gMSA accounts.
 The PowerShell cmdlets noted in the Appendix can be used only to change the account information after the initial configuration is completed.

 1. Create Group Managed Accounts for Microsoft Identity Manager Service, the PAM Rest API, PAM Monitoring Service, PAM Component Service, the self-service password reset (SSPR) Registration Portal, and the SSPR Reset Portal.